hostjane/hostjane.github.io/_pages/payments-tax-credits.md

 - [x] Direct Deposit / ACH (No minimum, FREE) - U.S. bank accounts only
 - [x] Wire Transfer (No minimum, FREE) - [Supported Countries](/sellers/payments-tax-credits/#country-information-for-wire-payments)

-## HostJane asked for my tax information, why?
+## Do I need a 1099 form?

 HostJane, Inc. is a US corporation.
+If you are a US based Seller and you have earned and withdrawn over $600 dollars in the past calendar year, you will receive a [1099 NEC](https://www.irs.gov/forms-pubs/about-form-1099-nec).

-If you are a US based Seller and your gross earnings [exceed $20,000 USD with more than 200 transactions](https://www.irs.gov/payments/general-faqs-on-new-payment-card-reporting-requirements) within a single calendar year, HostJane may be required to file a Form 1099-K with the IRS to report transactions made to you.
+ If your gross earnings also [exceed $20,000 USD with more than 200 transactions](https://www.irs.gov/payments/general-faqs-on-new-payment-card-reporting-requirements) within a single calendar year, HostJane may be required to file a Form 1099-K with the IRS to report transactions made to you.

+ Copies will be filed with the IRS and emailed to Creators on your address on file.
+For a digital version of your Tax Form 1099, please visit your [Reporting center](https://www.hostjane.com/marketplace/reporting).

-Our team will contact you if we need any tax information from you.
+HostJane team will contact you if we need any tax information from you.

 ## Tax policy